 You may be most familiar with what’s considered the national dish of Morocco, couscous, a very small pasta made from semolina wheat.
 I’ve also seen larger versions of this pasta, such as this one from Bob’s Red Mill, a whole wheat version.

 If you’re gluten-free, it’s easy to swap out another grain for the Chickpea Vegetable Tagine dish.

-I find this meal especially fun because I use a ceramic dish called a tagine, which is typically used in Moroccan cooking.
-It’s also the name of the dish that’s cooked in it which is a slow-cooked stew that includes a variety of vegetables, dried fruits, nuts.
-Typically it would include meat but it’s easy to keep it plant-based by leaving it out.
+I find this meal especially fun because I use a ceramic dish called a tagine, typically used in Moroccan cooking.
+It’s also the name of the dish that’s cooked in it, which is a slow-cooked stew that includes a variety of vegetables, dried fruits, and nuts.
+Typically it would include meat, but it’s easy to keep it plant-based by leaving it out.

 Learn more about this popular cuisine in this article.

 - Red Pepper Dip with Pita, Crackers, and Sliced Vegetables